-Opus is a not-for-profit social enterprise looking to recruit a finance and administration assistant to join its team.
-This role manages and processes all of the company’s financial transactions as well as forecasting and budget management.
+Opus is a Sheffield-based not-for-profit social enterprise looking for a Finance & Administration Assistant.
+This role involves managing and processing all of the company’s financial transactions, as well as forecasting and budget management.

 - Hours: 1-2 days per week.

-- Benefits: Pension Scheme, company contribution towards phone bill, flexible working hours (dependent on negotiation).
+- Benefits: Pension Scheme, company contribution towards phone bill, flexible working hours, bonus annual leave (see below).